-By the time many people reach retirement age, a significant portion of their retirement “nest egg” is kept in an IRA, employer sponsored retirement plan such as a 401(k), or other similar plan.
+By the time many people reach retirement age, a significant portion of their retirement “nest egg” is kept in an IRA, employer-sponsored retirement plan such as a 401(k), or another similar plan.
 For many years, federal tax laws have incentivized workers to put money into these accounts because the contributions give the participant a tax deduction.
 It of course makes sense that workers would sock away as much money as possible into an account of this sort.
 For the purposes of this article, these accounts will be referred to as an “IRA,” even though other types are treated the same way.

 It used to be that folks could pass down an IRA to the next generation, either outright to the beneficiaries of their choice (very often their children) or to a trust.
 If a participant left the account outright to their children, each child had a choice to either take a lump sum of the funds or turn their portion into a “stretch” account of their own, where they could take distributions for the rest of their lifetime.
-Choosing the “stretch” option meant that the child would receive significantly more money over time, because the funds were able to continue to grow tax-free while in the account.
-The lump sum choice meant a larger portion of the funds would go toward paying taxes.
+Choosing the “stretch” option meant that the child would receive significantly more money over time because the funds were able to continue to grow tax-free while in the account.
+The lump-sum choice meant a larger portion of the funds would go toward paying taxes.
 Many people have relied on the idea that their life savings could continue on for their children in a stretch IRA, by doing nothing other than naming designated beneficiaries on the account (assuming that the beneficiaries would make the wise choice of a stretch plan).

 Just before the end of 2019, Congress passed legislation called the SECURE ACT that dramatically changes the way that people can pass down their IRA.
 Now, the outright beneficiaries who can choose the stretch option are limited to only 5 categories.
 These are called “eligible designated beneficiaries” (“EDB”) and include 1) the participant’s spouse; 2) the participant’s minor child; 3) a disabled beneficiary; 4) a chronically ill beneficiary; or 5) a beneficiary who is less than 10 years younger than the participant.